 Post-Primary Education Initiative

 J-PAL’s Post-Primary Education (PPE) Initiative funds randomized evaluations that develop and test innovative solutions for improving access, quality, and relevance of post-primary education in developing countries.
-The PPE Initiative 8th Round Request for Proposals (RFP) will close at 5pm EDT on May 7, 2017.
-Funding decisions will be announced in mid-June.
+The PPE Initiative 9th Round Request for Proposals (RFP) is now open and will close on December 10, 2017.

 The PPE Initiative aims to generate a body of rigorous evidence through systematic research on open questions in secondary, vocational, and tertiary education.
 Knowledge gaps include questions about pedagogy, the role of information communication technology, the design of teacher incentives, strategies to include and support disadvantaged students, the role of private schools, and mechanisms to increase the demand for schooling among students and their parents.

 Policy Outreach Support Grants: Application Form and Instructions

 Expanding Access and Increasing Student Learning in Post-Primary Education in Developing Countries: A Review of the Evidence, by Abhijit Banerjee, Paul Glewwe, Shawn Powers, and Melanie Wasserman (Version of 2013-04-09 - PDF)